dave2k77/lrdbenchmark/notebooks/README.md

-# LRDBenchmark Demonstration Notebooks
+# lrdbenchmark Demonstration Notebooks

-This directory contains comprehensive demonstration notebooks showing all major features of the LRDBenchmark library for long-range dependence (LRD) analysis.
+This directory contains comprehensive demonstration notebooks showing all major features of the lrdbenchmark library for long-range dependence (LRD) analysis.

 ## Overview

-The LRDBenchmark library provides a comprehensive framework for:
+The lrdbenchmark library provides a comprehensive framework for:
 - **Data Generation**: Multiple stochastic processes with long-range dependence
 - **Estimation**: Classical, Machine Learning, and Neural Network estimators
 - **Benchmarking**: Systematic performance evaluation and comparison